sandstorm/LightweightElasticsearch/Documentation/README_template.md

 **NOTE:** Only nodes which are marked as `search.fulltext.isRoot` in the corresponding `NodeTypes.yaml` will become part of the search index, and all their children Content nodes' texts will be indexed as part of this.

-**Under the Covers**

-- The different indexing strategy is implemented using a custom `DocumentNodeIndexer`, which then calls a custom `DocumentIndexerDriver`.

 As an example, you can then query the Elasticsearch index using: